 3. Then click OK or Apply.
 And all of the blank cells have been filled with the value above.
 See screenshots:

-Notes: The Fill Blank Cell is a multifunctional tool not only can fill blank cells with value above, but also can fill blank cells with the following forms:
+The Fill Blank Cells is a multifunctional tool not only can fill blank cells with value above, but also can fill blank cells with specific value or 0 as you need.

-2. Fill blank cells based on linear values, you can fill linear value from top to bottom, or from left to right.
+Note:This utility also can fill blank cells based on linear values, from top to bottom, or left to right.

 Recommended Productivity Tools